julienLofficialSinequa/Sinequa-Retrieval-Augmented-Generation/README.md

 Name | Type | Comment |
 --- | --- | --- |
-`azure-openai-prompt-protection` | string | A user prompt that gets injected by the backend  before the last user prompt.
+`azure-openai-gpt-35-prompt-protection` | string | A user prompt that gets injected by the backend before the last user prompt.
 This is typically used to restrict user interactions with the model.
+This environment variable is optional.

 <br/>

 ### <a name="installation_steps_plugin_env_vars_quota"></a> User quota

-To prevent abuse or misuse of the ChatGPT custom endpoint, you can set a maximum quota per user, see `azure-openai-user-quota-tokens` .
-The quota can be reset every N hours, see `azure-openai-user-quota-reset-hours`
+To prevent abuse or misuse of the ChatGPT custom endpoint, you can set a maximum quota per user, see `gllm-user-quota-tokens` .
+The quota can be reset every N hours, see `gllm-user-quota-reset-hours`

-Tokens are stored in XML user settings.
+Quota is stored in XML user settings.

 Name | Type | Comment |
 --- | --- | --- |
-`azure-openai-user-quota-tokens` | int | Input and output tokens quota per user.
+`gllm-user-quota-tokens` | int | Input and output tokens quota per user.
 Quota does not apply to Administrators.
-Use magic value -1 to disable quota for all users.
+Use magic value `-1` to disable quota for all users.
-`azure-openai-user-quota-reset-hours` | int | Time duration before the user quota resets.
+`gllm-user-quota-reset-hours` | int | Time duration before the user quota resets.
 Value is expressed in hours.
+Minimum value is `1`.

 <br/>